 Xiuhcoatl was a serpent associated with the Aztec fire deity, Xiuhtecuhtli.7

 There are aspects of each element that are experienced universally (although some cultures experience the elements differently – trust your intuition to lead you toward a meaning that fits you).

 Water, for instance, is fluid therefore often equated with emotion and intuition.
 Earth is solid and grows our food so it is equated with nourishment and with being grounded and present.
 Air is associated with the breath or “pneuma” which links it to Spirit or Soul because we cannot live without air.
 Fire consumes nearly everything it touches and is therefore a destroying element as well as a creative element, encapsulating passion as well as destruction.

 Notice the environment of your dream snake.
 How might the elements surrounding it be a reference to one of these universal or archetypal themes?

 Share Your Snake Dreams Below

-In order to create a community inspired dreams and symbols resource, we’d love it if you’d use the comments section below to share a brief description of your snake dreams and the meaning you’ve gleaned from the imagery.
+In order to create a community inspired resource for dreams and symbols, we’d love it if you’d use the comments section below to share a brief description of your snake dreams and the meaning you’ve gleaned from the imagery.

 Include any waking life life connections, like illness, recovery, initiation, transformation, anything you feel relates to your dream.